rebwill/vue-random-quote-generator/README.md

 FRONT END

 17. I really wanted to use vuetify because I really like its design but I really struggled with installation and decided that the time it would take me to correct it would probably detract from the final product so I decided to just use bootstrap-vue which had simpler installation and would still simplify/standardize my front end design.

+TO DO

+- translate-y and transitions 2ms for buttons
+- fix for mobile